parinfer/parinfer.js/test-cases/paren-mode-change.md

 # Paren Mode (change-based)

-> __NOTE__: All test cases have an input, replace, and output block.
-The input block does not have
+> __NOTE__: These test cases have an extra "replace" block between the input and output blocks, and special cursor range syntax.
+See [text-change.md](text-change.md) for details.

 _Indentation of shifted expressions should be preserved._